NicolasMurphy/appointment_tracker/README.md

   - **View Visits**
   - **Edit Visits**
   - **Delete Visits**
-  - **Verify Visit**: Mark visit as verified, enabling them to be included in reports for billing and payroll.
+  - **Verify Visits**: Mark visits as verified, enabling them to be included in reports for billing and payroll.

 - **Clients**